 Founded by the Brothers of Holy Cross in 1966, Holy Cross College had its origins in providing a two-year education to the religious brothers of the Congregation of Holy Cross in order to prepare them for further studies and ministry.
 Within two years, the Holy Cross Brothers began welcoming laymen and women as well into the school.

-Over the years, a four-year Bachelor of Arts program was added, yet the core of the College’s mission has remained helping prepare students in unique ways for service in society and the next stage in their educational development.
+Over the years, a four-year Bachelor of Arts program was added, yet the core of the College’s mission has remained to help to prepare students in unique ways for service in society and the next stage in their educational development.
 It is a mission, according to Fr.
 Tyson in his inaugural address, that has a unique place in the higher education landscape of the United States today.

 “I would love to see us as a country, a republic, recapture our sense of the common good,” said Fr.
 Tyson.
 “And it’s places like this, and places like other Holy Cross institutions, that provide that education.
 We’re counter-cultural now.
 We have something to offer that isn’t just typical.
 We’ve heard one of the Holy Cross mantras: ‘the competence to see and the courage to act.’
 And that’s what it’s about.”